Travel to Sofia, Bulgaria’s blissful capital

 Rila Monastery

 Rila Monastery is located about 100 kilometers from Sofia, and it’s a beautiful and peaceful place to go hiking.
-The monastery is surrounded by the Rila Mountains, and there are a number of hiking trails that lead through the forests and meadows surrounding the monastery.
+The monastery is surrounded by the Rila Mountains, and some hiking trails lead through the forests and meadows surrounding the monastery.

 Borovets

 Borovets is a popular ski resort located about 80 kilometers from Sofia, and it’s a great place to go hiking in the summer months.
-The resort is surrounded by the beautiful Rila Mountains, and there are a number of hiking trails that lead through the forests and meadows surrounding the resort.
+The resort is surrounded by the beautiful Rila Mountains, and many hiking trails lead through the forests and meadows surrounding the resort.

-Sofia is a great destination for hikers, and there are a number of beautiful and scenic hiking trails located near the city.
+Sofia is a great destination for hikers, and there are several beautiful and scenic hiking trails located near the city.
 Remember that when you travel to Sofia, you can easily plan a challenging hike or a leisurely walk.

 This article is also available on GPSmyCity.